 MAJOR ADMINISTRATOR Associate Provost for Access and Outreach

-The Assistant Dual Credit Coordinator makes presentations to area high school students about the dual credit program at Missouri State University and coordinates with dual credit teachers in area high schools and University academic departments to facilitate the administration of the program.
-The Assistant Dual Credit Coordinator works with high schools, students, and parents to facilitate a positive experience with Missouri State University’s dual credit program.
-The Assistant Dual Credit Coordinator works with various University departments to assure dual credit teachers and students have access to appropriate resources.
-The Assistant Dual Credit Coordinator reviews applications and determines admissibility to the program and administers annual contractual agreements and revenue-sharing payments to the high schools.
-The Assistant Dual Credit Coordinator helps to ensure that the Dual Credit Program is administered in accord with guidelines established by the University and the Missouri Coordinating Board for Higher Education.
+The Assistant Director, Dual Credit Program makes presentations to area high school students about the dual credit program at Missouri State University and coordinates with dual credit teachers in area high schools and University academic departments to facilitate the administration of the program.
+The Assistant Director, Dual Credit Program works with high schools, students, and parents to facilitate a positive experience with Missouri State University’s dual credit program.
+The Assistant Director, Dual Credit Program works with various University departments to assure dual credit teachers and students have access to appropriate resources.
+The Assistant Director, Dual Credit Program reviews applications and determines admissibility to the program and administers annual contractual agreements and revenue-sharing payments to the high schools.
+The Assistant Director, Dual Credit Program helps to ensure that the Dual Credit Program is administered in accord with guidelines established by the University and the Missouri Coordinating Board for Higher Education.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: One year of experience in program development, project management, and/or marketing is required.
+Experience: At least two years of experience in program development, project management, and/or marketing is required.

 Skills: Effective verbal and written communication skills are required.
 Excellent interpersonal and presentation skills are required.
 Project management and organizational skills are required.
 Proficiency in the use of Excel, Word, and presentation software such as PowerPoint is required.

-Other: Out-of-town travel is required, normally within a seventeen county service area served by the University for dual credit courses; a valid Missouri driver’s license is required.
+Other: Out-of-town travel throughout the state of Missouri is required; a valid Missouri driver’s license and transportation is required.
 The scope of the position may occasionally require some evening or weekend work to oversee off-campus dual credit programs and related duties.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.